Also, a quarter sheet pan is easier to maneuver in the sink to wash.

 This shortcut saved time and labor.
 That meant I could devote more energy to the veggies that I would turn into a sort-of sauce.

 On a sheet pan I tossed the gnocchi with the vegetables.
-It was a mix of zucchini, yellow squash, grape tomatoes, red onions, olive oil, salt, pepper, sprigs of fresh thyme and a few garlic cloves.
+I used a mix of zucchini, yellow squash, grape tomatoes, red onions along with olive oil, salt, pepper, sprigs of fresh thyme and a few garlic cloves.

 I left those garlic cloves safely tucked in their paper skins.

-With the oven kicked up to 450 degrees F, I roasted everything spread out in a single layer on the pan.
+With the oven heated to 450 degrees F, I roasted everything spread out in a single layer on the pan.

 When the gnocchi were lightly browned and the veggies were tender, I squeezed out that fragrant garlicky paste from their skins into a large bowl.

-I used a fork to whisk together the garlic with olive oil.
-Then I added the veggies and gnocchi.
+Then I used a fork to whisk together the garlic with olive oil, and I added the veggies and gnocchi.

-With a wooden spoon, I gently folded the ingredients together.
+Finally, I gently folded the ingredients together with a wooden spoon.
 The tomatoes broke apart coating everything along with the garlic oil.

 That’s why I can’t classify it as a full-on sauce for this roasted garlic sheet pan gnocchi.